umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Developer/DataResolvers.md

 	}

 #PersistenceManager.Default.GetNodeId, GetUniqueId
-If the built-in replaces doesn’t work for your data, you can access node ids.
+If the built-in replaces doesn’t work for your data, you can access node IDs.
 And Unique Ids in the database through the Persistence Manager.
 This enables you to translate the Node ID => Guid or Guid => Node ID.

 As an optional parameter, you can pass the Umbraco NodeObjectType to this method to filter the type of node you wish to retrieve the id/guid of.